Mount Bachelor: Potential hazards

 Listed at a "moderate" threat level by the United States Geological Survey, Mount Bachelor poses little threat of becoming an active volcano in the near future.
 It may be part of a monogenetic volcanic field, meaning that the volcano only underwent one long series of eruptions before stopping activity altogether, but it may just be inactive, and it could erupt in the future.
-It remains unclear whether Mount Bachelor is merely dormant or whether it is completely extinct.
+It remains unclear whether Mount Bachelor is merely dormant or completely extinct.

 The Bachelor volcanic chain lies within a lava flow hazard zone that exists in central Oregon, and eruptions from this field of mafic volcanoes may produce eruptions of tephra and lava flows extending for 3 to 9 mi from their source vents.
 Within areas 1.2 mi of the vents, tephra may form deposits with thicknesses of up to 10 ft, though they only reach thicknesses of 4 in at further distances beyond 6 mi.
 Because lava flows move slowly, they can be outmaneuvered by animals and humans, though they do pose a threat to streams and rivers, which they may dam or divert, leading to potential flood risks.
 If Mount Bachelor were to erupt, it would significantly affect the ski industry on the volcano, endangering visitors.
 An eruption from Mount Bachelor, the Three Sisters to the north, or another nearby vent in the Mount Bachelor Chain may be unlikely, but any would pose threats to the ski area.